MattW-source/Wilfred/README.md

 # Wilfred - Varsity Discord
 Respository for Varsity Discord's Wilfred Bot, feel free to look over the source code here and use parts of it in your own discord bot.
+Coded with discord.py rewrite.

 # To Do:
 - Clean up code [It's a mess]